 If you're taking a full-on shower, you'll probably want to heat your water.
 Even in a warm climate, taking a really cold shower has its pleasurable limits.
-Finding just the right temperature for your ideal shower can be a bit of a gamble with some camping showers.
+Finding just the right temperature for your ideal shower can be a bit of a gamble with some models.
 However, some have temperature gauges on the side so you can see exactly how warm your shower water is.
 The Yakima Road Shower does just this, warming the water with solar energy while attached to the roof of your car.
 It actually manages to be so efficient at using the sun to heat the water that it can make it too hot for comfort, so be sure to check the temperature gauge on the side before using.

 How Much Are You Willing to Spend?

 The value of any article of gear you purchase is always an important thing to consider.
 And when it comes to camping showers, there's a shockingly wide range of possible amounts you might pay for your new cleaning helper.
-And while paying extra dollars doesn't necessarily guarantee you a higher quality product, in this category, we found that some of those higher-priced items had such added versatility and usefulness that they are impossible to ignore (cough cough, we're looking at you, Zodi, and you, Road Shower).
-But if you're not ready to spend a couple hundred dollars on a camping shower, we get it, and many other cheaper options can still get you cleaner than you were before — some for just $10!!
-If you're looking for the best product and what you spend matters not, then we've identified several promising options for you too!
-Take some time to peruse the models of camping shower we reviewed to see which has the right combination of features, performance, usability, and price to suit your needs.
+While paying extra dollars doesn't necessarily guarantee you a higher quality product, we found that some of those higher-priced items have such added versatility and usefulness that it's impossible to ignore.
+But if you're not ready to spend a couple of hundred dollars on a camping shower, many other cheaper options can still get you cleaner than you were before — some for under $20!
+If you're looking for the best product and what you spend doesn't matter, then we've identified several promising options for you too.
+Take some time to peruse the camping showers we reviewed to see which has the right combination of features, performance, usability, and price to suit your needs.

 Don't Forget the Extras!

-Several camp showers require additional pieces to be able to use adequately, from 2-liter bottles to 5-gallon buckets, or dependence on electricity or a hose to fill them.
-And though some showers come with a privacy tent, it's not a guarantee.
-So unless you plan to show everyone what exactly it is you're trying to clean (which we do not recommend), or are bathing in your swimsuit, you'll want to snag one of those as well.
+Several camp showers require additional pieces to be able to use adequately, from 2-liter bottles to 5-gallon buckets, or dependence on electricity to charge them or a hose to fill them.
+And though some showers come with a privacy tent, most do not.
+So unless you plan to show everyone what exactly it is you're trying to clean or are bathing in your swimsuit, you'll want to snag one of those as well.
 If you want to add extra hot water to your shower, you'll also need a way to heat that up unless you're willing to rely solely on the power of the sun.
-And of course, don't forget the eco-friendly soap, a towel, and 100 big steps away from any water sources to begin your bathing experience!
+And of course, don't forget the eco-friendly soap, a towel, and 100 big steps away from any water sources to begin your bathing experience.